tjr3/Task/README.md

 5. Add a UITableViewController scene that will be used to add and view tasks
     * note: We will use a static table view for our Task Detail view, static table views should be used sparingly, but they can be useful for a table view that will never change, such as a basic form.
 6. Add a segue from the Add button from the first scene to the second scene
+7. Add a segue from the prototype cell in the first scene to the second scene
 7. Add a class file ```TaskDetailTableViewController.swift``` and assign the scene in the Storyboard